jimpil/cryptohash-clj/README.md

 and generally speaking is less configurable.
 Moreover, it comes with several dependencies.

 ## CLI tool

-For some obscure reason the project won't compile to a GRAAL (v19.3.0) native-image .
-However, I was pleasantly surprised to find out that with direct-linking enabled, uberjar startup time is dramatically improved.
-We're talking sub-second here, so even if I do eventually manage to produce a native-image, it will probably be huge (more than 50MB), and will provide somewhat diminishing returns in terms of startup.
-Sure, it will start fast, but the (direct-linked) uberjar is also rather usable (and much smaller), especially for calculating expensive hashes.
+GRAAL_VM native-images of the latest release (for Linux and MacOS) can be found [here](https://github.com/jimpil/cryptohash-clj/tree/master/native-images).

-Make your own with `lein uberjar` at the top-level directory of this repo (after you've cloned it).
+Uberjars can be made with `lein uberjar` at the root of the project.
+If you're in need of a cli-tool, don't rush to dismiss the humble uberjar.
+It is less than half the size of the native-image, and with direct-linking enabled, you'll be (pleasantly) surprised by the ridiculously fast startup (we're talking sub-second here)!

-The resulting uberjar supports a `-h` or `--help` flag.
-Custom options (if provided) are expected to be valid EDN.
+In any case, the tool supports a `-h` (`--help`) flag which will print out the available options.
+Custom options per algorithm (`--opts`) are expected to be valid EDN (when provided).

 ## License